 The key problem in a recession is the lack of business confidence.
 Business owners lose clients and either downscale or freeze hiring.
 If you are a business owner, you need funds to ride through the storm.
 If you are an employee, you need funds to allow for redundancies or any other loss of income.

 If you cast your mind back to the dark days of 2008, the sudden and unforeseen collapse of Lehman Brothers (amongst others) triggered a recession in the US that spread across the world.
-This time, however, the trigger appears to be the Coronavirus which we have seen coming for a couple of months now.
-The difference, therefore, is that this is a much slower moving event and we have time to prepare for what is in store.
+This time, however, the trigger seems to be the after-effects of nurturing the economy through Covid.
+The difference, therefore, is that this is a much slower-moving event and we have time to prepare for what is in store.

 When things are going well, it is easy to spend money on luxury items.
 While cutting back on these expenses is exactly what causes a recession (a recession is just a reduction in spending in the economy), now’s not the time to take one for the team.
 What are you spending money on that you don’t need?
-Today is the day to sit down and complete a budget (here’s a free one for you to download).
+Today is the day to sit down and complete a budget (we love PocketSmith for this).

 Today is the day to sit down and complete a budget